We are the AONB Partnership

 6. Where do I go for advice about setting up environmental projects within the East Devon AONB?

 The East Devon AONB Sustainable Development Fund encourages local people to carry out positive improvements to the local environment.
 The grant scheme supports projects that conserve, enhance and celebrate the diversity and character of the East Devon AONB area.
 There are a number of other funding sources available too.
-'Making it Local' is a £1.7 million European investment programme covering the East Devon and Blackdown Hills AONB areas and many adjacent market towns (available 2009-2013).
+'Making it Local' was a £1.74 million European investment programme covering the East Devon and Blackdown Hills AONB areas and many adjacent market towns (available 2009-2013).
+A new £1.67m programme is due to start in late summer 2015.

 7. How does the AONB deal with planning?